goldfishlaser/blog/_posts/2025-05-29-reprap-fest.md

 ### Magpie
 - [Github]( https://github.com/magpie-printer/magpie)

 The Magpie is based on Rolohaun's Rook 3D printer, intended to be built out of spare parts.
 You can watch some footage of it at the festival [here](https://www.youtube.com/watch?v=MSMVrKLgyCM).
+I love that this project could help people maximize use of parts they already have and avoid waste.

 ### Honorable Mentions
 * Cocoa Press [[Link]]( https://cocoapress.com/): I loved seeing it in action, though I didn’t get to taste any samples.